tckerr/walk/README.md

 Walk is a 0 dependency Javascript/Typescript library for traversing object trees.
 The library includes:

 - Functions for recursive processing of nested object trees and directed graphs
-- User defined, type-specific (array/obj/value) callback hooks that get executed during the traversal
+- User defined callback hooks that get executed during the traversal
 - Support for asynchronous callbacks, run either in sequence or in parallel
 - Incremental graph traversal through generators, with full async support
 - A variety of convenience functions, which double as implementation examples for the library